andyl/mt_demo/README.md

 To build the Release and Burrito executable, you will need `Zig`, `gzip` and `7z`.

-The Burrito build is configured to build a linux executable by default.
-See the `mix.exs` file to select the appropriate configuration for your platform.
+The Burrito build is configured to generate a linux executable by default.
+Edit the `mix.exs` file to select the appropriate configuration for your platform.

 ## Execution Options